moliver28/research-handbook/content/handbook/engineering/infrastructure/team/scalability/project-management/index.md

 The 'Next' section contains projects that are the highest priority projects on the roadmap and are ready for development.

+During review, the Engineering Manager or Product Manager select the highest priority projects to be added to this list per roadmap.

 **Later**

 - ![Proposals](img/label-proposal.png)